Barnes Primary & Rusuzumiro

 Barnes & Rusuzumiro School Partnership in Numbers

-- 1 washroom building for girls with sick bay and toilets
+- 1 washroom building for girls with sick bay, shower and toilets (2017)

-- connection to mains electricity supply to light school classrooms
+- Connection of mains electricity to classrooms (2014)

 - 1,200 pencils